 Economic Development Fund schemes approved by the Strategic Leaders Board to date

-North Somerset Enterprise Technical College
+North Somerset Enterprise Technical College a £26.9m project funded with £3.702m from EDF

-Scheme description Project Completion update
+Project Completion update

 The NSETC is a Science, Technology, Engineering and Maths related Free School for 14-19 years olds and a member of the Weston Enterprise & Entrepreneurial Learning (WEEL) Multi-Academy Trust, which is sponsored by Weston College.
 A strong business ethos and partnership working with businesses are core to its approach.